kyma-project/kyma/resources/knative-installer/README.md

 This chart packs the [knative installation script](../../components/knative-installer/README.md) as a Kubernetes job.

-Installed releases of Knative components may be found in [Dockerfile](../../components/knative-installer/Dockerfile).
+For details on installed Knative components releases, see the [Dockerfile](../../components/knative-installer/Dockerfile).